ibm-cloud-docs/cis/edge-functions-use-cases.md

 A common URL authentication method known as request signing can be implemented in an Edge function with the help of the Web Crypto API.

-In the example presented here, we’ll authenticate the path of a URL along with an accompanying expiration timestamp, using a Hash-based Message Authentication Code (HMAC) with a SHA-256 digest algorithm.
-For a user agent to successfully fetch an authenticated resource, they’ll need to provide the correct path, expiration timestamp, and HMAC using query parameters — if any of those three are tampered with, the request fails.
+In the example presented here, CIS authenticates the path of a URL along with an accompanying expiration timestamp by using a Hash-based Message Authentication Code (HMAC) with an SHA-256 digest algorithm.
+To successfully fetch an authenticated resource, the user agent needs to provide the correct path, expiration timestamp, and HMAC by using query parameters.
+If any of these three parameters are tampered with, the request fails.

-Note that the authenticity of the expiration timestamp is covered by the HMAC, so we can rely on the user-provided timestamp being correct if the HMAC is correct, and thus know when the URL expires.
-Moreover, you can also determine whether a URL in their possession has expired or not.
+The authenticity of the expiration timestamp is covered by the HMAC, which means that you can rely on the user-provided timestamp to be correct if the HMAC is correct, and when the URL expires.
+You can also determine whether a URL in their possession is expired.

 ### Verifying signed requests
 {: #signed-requests-verify}

-This example verifies the HMAC for any request URL whose pathname starts with `/verify/`.
+This example verifies the HMAC for any request URL where the path name starts with `/verify/`.

-For debugging convenience, this Edge function returns 403 if the URL or HMAC is invalid, or if the URL has expired.
+For debugging convenience, this Edge function returns a 403 message if the URL or HMAC is invalid, or if the URL is expired.
 You might want to return 404 in an actual implementation.

 ```sh
 addEventListener('fetch', event => {